giridhar1103/Prefect_Demo_Setup/README.md

 if __name__ == "__main__":
     prefect_flow()
 ```
 Now to schedule tasks, we need to deploy.
-And then after that we can schedule tasks from the UI of prefect that runs at the <your_ip_address>:4200//
+And then after that we can schedule tasks from the UI of prefect that runs at the <your_ip_address>:4200// endpoint.